top of page

 A common approach:

-* PRP to improve skin texture and collagen
+• PRP facial rejuvenation to improve skin texture and collagen

 They can be performed in the same treatment plan, though timing may be adjusted depending on your practitioner’s protocol.